picocherry/picotype/picofonts/README.md

 # PicoFonts

-A collection of monospace pixel fonts including picosans, picotype, and picotypepro.
-These fonts are part of the [PicoType](https://github.com/picocherry/picotype) project.
+A collection of monospace pixel fonts including picotype, picotypepro, and picosans.
+These fonts are part of the [picotype](https://github.com/picocherry/picotype) project.

 ## Font Families

-### picosans
-A 16×8 monospace sans serif pixel font with an italic version and manual kerning.

 ### picotype
 An 8×5 pixel font with minimal legible width and height to not have ambiguities.
 Very pico.

 ### picotypepro
 A 10×5 pixel font with a minimal legible width and height to ensure consistent baseline for better legibility.

+### picosans
+A 16×8 monospace sans serif pixel font with an italic version and manual kerning.

 ## Installation